How Much Does It Cost to Clean Tile Floors?

 The more effective way to clean tile floors is by getting into the grout since that’s where the dirt, mold, and toxins build-up over time.
 This task can be quite finicky and time-consuming, which is why this type of cleaning can cost more than others.

-To clean grout properly, you’ll need a professional application of cleaner, a high-pressure strategy to rinse off the cleanser and to get deep into the dirt, and then a sealant.
+To clean grout properly, you’ll need a professional application of cleaner, a high-pressure strategy to rinse off the cleanser and to get deep into the dirt.
 Pressure washers and other specialized equipment are sometimes used to clean grout as well.

 Keeping grout and tile clean isn’t easy, and if you have a large or heavily used area to cover, you’ll almost certainly want to look into getting professional tile cleaning services.